 Installation involves hammering them together in the opening to no longer be a ragged hole in the fabric.
 Mark each place you want a grommet, then cut a hole in the fabric smaller than the size of the barrel.
 Insert the barrel into the right side so that it comes out on the wrong side of the fabric.

 Thinner fabrics may require small pieces of iron-on interfacing or another stabilizer to keep the fabric in place in the grommet.

 Working on a hard surface like a floor or piece of wood, center the stud end of the anvil on top and hit it with the hammer.
 A wooden cutting board may also work.
 You may want to work on a towel to keep your project from getting dirty.
 Hammer just until the ring is set completely.
 Pliers are also available that can make installation simpler.
 Once completed, your fabric project is ready to use.

 If your project is from a pattern, the size will be in the instructions.
 (If not, you’ll need to do some figuring.)
 We carry a wide range of sizes and types—click here to visit our grommet and eyelet sizing chart.

-Our grommets are the same type we’ve supplied to the fashion industry since 1990, and are of higher quality than most available in retail shops.
-Since 2012, we are also offering these same professional-grade grommets and other supplies to home sewers and crafters.
+Our grommets are the same type we’ve supplied to the fashion industry since 1990 and are of higher quality than most available in retail shops.
+Since 2012, we have been offering these same professional-grade brands of grommets and other supplies to home sewers and crafters.

 As the #1 independent web retailer of fashion and sewing supplies, Goldstar Tool has a wider variety of grommets, tools, and notions than anyone to satisfy your every sewing and crafting need.
 Plus, if you're in the US, we provide 99¢ delivery to your home or business.